jacksonianrtaylor/movie_rec_proj/README.md

 - this function creates feature_2 which is (like the other features) a guess to the rating of the target movies of all the users using this method

-- like feature_1, feature_2 is also independent of what others think of the movie
+- like feature_1, feature_2 is also independent of what other users think of the movie